Your trusted haulage partner in Essex

 1. What is dangerous goods packaging and why is it regulated?

-It is a type of goods shipping which involves certified containers that meet safety performance levels for shipping hazardous items to prevent leaks, explosions, or contamination.
+It is a type of goods shipping involving certified containers, designed to meet safety performance levels for shipping hazardous items to prevent leaks, explosions, or contamination.

 2. Do all dangerous goods require labels?